"I am a king," "I order you to sing."

 "A great man of men!
 Undefeated by whatever the tide ought bring!"

-"A merciful and wise being!
+"Unyielding and callous!
 To that, my insolent servant, you shall sing!"

 "And by the light, It is your head that I may string!"